salms358/Rock-Paper-Scissors/README.md

  # Features:
  ## Theme

       The theme involves blue/green/grey colours which create a war-like theme as there is a battle between the user and the computer.
+Additionally the colour scheme was inspired by battleships which have blue/green/grey colour schemes.

       For the title I used grey as it matches with blue and it can be contrasted against so it can be easier to notice by the visually impaired.
-This should of improved the accessibility score.
+This should have positive impact on the accessibility score.

 ## Buttons